Md-Ruhul-Amin-Rony/FilmSystemAPIUsingRepositoryPattern/README.md

 ```

 ## Get suggestions for movies in a certain genre from an external API, eg TMDB
-—For this you can use TMDB/GetAllGenres EndPoint to see the GenreId and then use that GenreId to get Movie Suggestions from TMDB
+â€”For this you can use TMDB/GetAllGenres EndPoint to see the GenreId and then use that GenreId to get Movie Suggestions from TMDB
 HTTP method: GET
 Endpoint: https://localhost:7146/TMDB/TMDB/GetMoviesByGenreId/{GenreId}